The $(\infty,2)$-category of internal $(\infty,1)$-categories

-We hence can develop the formal $\infty$-category theory of small $\mathcal{C}$-indexed $\infty$-categories using the theory of \cite{riehlverityelements}.
+We hence can develop the formal $\infty$-category theory of small $\mathcal{C}$-indexed $\infty$-categories using the theory of \cite{riehlverityelements} as referred to in the Corollary of Section~\ref{secintro}.
 We point out that the higher non-invertible structure on $\mathbf{Cat}_{\infty}(\mathcal{C})$ is only representably internal (via Remark~\ref{rem2catstrdirect} and Remark~\ref{rem3catstrdirect}).
 In Section~\ref{secmodcat} we will see that whenever $\mathcal{C}$ can be presented by a model category, then there is an $\infty$-cosmological structure on $\mathrm{Cat}_{\infty}(\mathcal{C})$ that can be described explicitly internally, and which is equivalent to the one of Theorem~\ref{corcosmos1} at least whenever $\mathcal{C}$ is presentable.